Updated: 9/28/15, click or scroll down for position details.

 Expectations: Demonstrated ability to promote and execute innovative approaches to communications in a higher education environment.
 Experience with current practices in communications and marketing and with reshaping a communications effort to take advantage of technological advancements, including but not limited to social media.
 The ability to move an organization to consensus on communications planning while demonstrating decisive leadership and project management.
 Excellent staff management and budgeting skills.
 The ability to model and inspire superior efforts in written and visual communications from a small staff, as well as superior collaboration skills across the institution.
 An enthusiastic and collegial approach to managing in all directions, including, as experience dictates, embracing the role of writer, editor, design and marketing consultant, college spokesperson and public relations principal, and senior advisor to the President and others.
 The ability to work and produce in a fast‑paced environment.

-Supervision Received: Director of Career Services.
+Supervision Received: President of College.

-Status: Contract, part-time 30 hours per week.
+Status: Exempt, full-time, 35 hours per week.

 Knowledge and Skills:

 Experience: Ten years of experience in higher education or nonprofit communications.
 A minimum of five years of supervisory experience.